atlassian-labs/data-center-terraform/docs/docs/userguide/PREREQUISITES.md

 ## Environment setup

 Its advised that the tooling below is installed to your development environment.
-An understanding of these tools and their associated concepts is also advisable.
+A basic understanding of these tools and their associated concepts is also advisable.

 1. [Terraform](#terraform)
 2. [Helm v3.3 or later](#helm)